troglobit/smcroute/README.md

 Usage
 -----

 SMCRoute is both a daemon and a client.
-You must start the daemon first to be able to set up multicast routes.
-Use `smcroute -n` to start the daemon in foreground, for systemd or [Finit][].
+To set multicast routes and join groups you must start the daemon.
+Use `smcrouted -n` to run the daemon in the foreground, as required by systemd and [Finit][].

-    # smcrouted

-or

-    # smcrouted -N

-or

-    # smcrouted -e /path/to/script

-The latter syntax calls your own script whenever `smcroute` receives a `SIGHUP` or installs a multicast route to the kernel.
-This is useful if you, for instance, also run a NAT firewall and need to flush connection tracking after installing a multicast route.

-With the `-N` command line option SMCRoute does *not* prepare all system interfaces for multicast routing.
-Very useful if your system has a lot of interfaces but only a select few are required for multicast routing.
-Use the following configuration file syntax to enable interfaces:

-    phyint eth0 enable
-    phyint eth1 enable
-    phyint eth2 enable

-By default SMCRoute looks for its configuration in `/etc/smcroute.conf`, which can look something like this:
+By default `smcrouted` reads `/etc/smcroute.conf`, which can look something like this:

     mgroup from eth0 group 225.1.2.3
     mgroup from eth0 group 225.1.2.3 source 192.168.1.42